Chapter 27: Masters of War

 “What is your name.”

-The voice came from everywhere as the grey haze faded to white sharper than a scalpel.
+The voice came from everywhere as the grey haze paled to a white sharper than a scalpel.
 Sharper than a needle.
 His mouth opened and closed as he squinted into the blinding light.

 “What is your name.”